cloudmesh/technologies/chapters/tech/google-fusion-tables.md

-Storing and processing the massive amounts of data (tables, schemas, queries etc.) is a challenge faced by GFT, which has been tackled by having an impeccable architecture in place to manage it.
+Storing and processing the massive amounts of data (tables, schemas, queries etc.) is a challenge faced by GFT, which has been tackled by having a sophisticated architecture in place to manage it.
 It is assembled on two layers of Google storage stack, which go by the name Bigtable and Megastore.
 Bigtable stores key value pairs, distributed among several servers based on key ranges, and every time a new table